Wayrion/jetbrains-llm-eval/README.md

 Pass@1 metric
 - We generate a single candidate per task; pass@1 is the fraction of tasks whose tests pass on the first attempt.
-- The agent may perform a small number of internal propose/reflect cycles to fix code, but only the first candidate trajectory per task counts toward pass@1.
+- Strict pass@1 by default: the agent runs a single sandbox execution per task (no iterative repair).
+To experiment with iterative repair, pass `--iters N` to allow up to N propose→execute→reflect cycles.
 - Keep `temperature=0.0` (default) for deterministic generation.

 Reproducing results